 All volunteers contribute to our strengths-based programming!
 We invite volunteer applicants to submit workshop and activity proposals by March 15 so we can begin to plan the camp program.
 We encourage imaginative, critical and innovative workshop proposals that support and explore intersecting themes youth face in their home communities.
-Workshops typically fall into one of five program streams: Leadership & Allyship, Campy Arts, Wellness, and Outdoorsy/Land-based programming.
+Workshops typically fall into one of four program streams: Leadership & Allyship, Campy Arts, Wellness, and Outdoorsy/Land-based programming.

 We invite workshops that promote learning in non-traditional and fun ways.
 In other words….if your workshop idea could easily be done in a school or urban environment, please re-imagine a way of engaging with your content that could only be done in a space like CampOUT!
 In the past, successful workshops draw on creative facilitation, body movement, arts, collaboration, sound, use of space, and a combination of reflection and action.

 Programming Goals: We want to encourage youth to build on and share the strengths, relevant knowledge, and skills they bring to CampOUT!
 Our programs support participants to work together, engage in understanding one another across differences, challenge social norms, celebrate our many communities, and motivate social change.
 Campers are seeking learning and engagement opportunities that are different from what they can access at school.
 We invite you to propose workshops and activities that cater to many different styles of participation and will spark learning and engagement that can be continued beyond camp.